 This publication provides guidance on homogenization of instrumental land station data.
 For beginners, the publication describes prerequisites for homogenization (including data rescue, quality control, metadata, parallel measurements etc), explains homogenization practices in detail and provides an overview of homogenization software packages.
-For advanced users, the history and mathematical theory of homogenization is introduced.Published by: OMM ; 2020 (Edition 2020)
+For advanced users, the history and mathematical theory of homogenization is introduced.Published by: WMO ; 2020 (2020 edition)

 This publication provides guidance on homogenization of instrumental land station data.
 For beginners, the publication describes prerequisites for homogenization (including data rescue, quality control, metadata, parallel measurements etc), explains homogenization practices in detail and provides an overview of homogenization software packages.
 For advanced users, the history and mathematical theory of homogenization is introduced.